lanl/SEPIA/docs/quickstart.rst

 Note that automatic step size tuning is not guaranteed to produce good MCMC sampling, as it uses a heuristic and may be affected by the number of levels chosen for each step parameter (`n_levels`) and the number of samples taken at each level (`n_burn`).
-We still strongly recommend checking the output using trace plots or other diagnostics to ensure automatic step size tuning has produced reasonable results.
+After MCMC sampling, we strongly recommend checking the output using trace plots or other diagnostics to ensure automatic step size tuning has produced reasonable results.

 MAP optimization for start values